jnilla/phing-joomla-extension-builder/README.md

 ### Building extension from the Joomla site

-We can build any installed extension from a Joomla site, for example, we can build the component "com_content" whit is responsible to manage and display articles.
+We can build any installed extension from a Joomla site, for example, we can build the component "com_content" which is responsible to manage and display articles.

 	phing -Dextension=com_content build